-- Revenue recognition and allowance for doubtful accounts;
+- · Revenue recognition and allowance for doubtful accounts;

-- Stock-based compensation;
+- · Stock-based compensation;

 - Restructuring charges;

 - Accounting for income taxes;

-- · Contingent liabilities; and
+- Contingent liabilities; and

 - · Accounting for property and equipment.

 Revenue Recognition and Allowance for Doubtful Accounts.
 We derive our revenues from (a) recurring revenue streams, such as from the leasing of cabinet space, power and interconnection services and (b) non-recurring revenue streams, such as from the recognized portion of deferred installation revenues, professional services and resale of equipment and bandwidth.
-Revenues from recurring revenue streams are billed monthly and recognized ratably over the term of the contract, generally one to three years.
+Revenues from recurring revenue streams are billed monthly and recognized ratably over the term of the contract, generally one to six years.
 Non-recurring installation fees are deferred and recognized ratably over the term of the related contract.
 Professional service fees are recognized in the period in which the services were provided and represent the culmination of the earnings process.
 We generally guarantee service levels, such as uptime, as outlined in individual customer contracts.
 To the extent that these service levels are not achieved, we reduce revenue for any credits given to the customer as a result.
-The Company has the ability to determine such service level credits prior to the associated revenue being recognized, and historically, these service level credits have not been significant.
+Historically, these service level credits have not been significant.